top of page

 3. Keep the Outdoor Unit Clean and Clear

-Let’s talk about that big metal box outside — your condenser unit.
+Let’s discuss that big metal box outside — your condenser unit.
 It’s the workhorse of your AC system and needs a little TLC now and then.

 • Hose it off every few months to remove dust, grass clippings, and dirt.
 A standard garden hose works great — no pressure washer needed.

-• Clear all vegetation at least 12–18 inches around the unit.
+• Clear all vegetation at least 12 to 18 inches around the unit.
 Shrubs, vines, or fences too close can block airflow.

 • Inspect it regularly.
 Look for bent fins, sinking feet, or damaged insulation.